YusufToraman/CS458-Project-Part3/README.md

 # Test
-- Move to backend/authentication/test
+- Move to backend
-To run all tests: pytest tests.py -s
+To run all tests: python3 manage.py test tdd_dev
-To run a specific test: pytest tests.py -k "< test_function_name >"

 ----------------------------------------------------------------------------------